auth0/docs/articles/connections/grean/bankid-se.md

 ## 7. Enable production use

-To start accepting real BankID logins from real legal persons, you must first enter into a formal agreement with a Swedish Bank, possibly through Grean, or directly with you bank.
+To start accepting real BankID logins from real legal persons, you must first enter into a formal agreement with a Swedish Bank, possibly through Criipto, or directly with your bank.

-Once this agreement is in place you will receive a certificate to upload to Grean easyID.
+Once this agreement is in place you will receive a certificate to upload to Criipto Verify.

 Go to the **IDENTITY SERVICES** tab and open the **SE BankID** section.